catenarytransit/maplibre-test/README.md

 # maplibre-test
 Experimental repo for testing open-source mapping alternative (MapLibre) and hopefully a fully functional Rust-based frontend.

+TODO
+1. Get a basic website localhost done using Leptos
+2. Render the map with maplibre-rs
+3. Render the map with galileo (vector tiles)
+4. Decide which library is better

 ## Mapping Backend
 [Maplibre-RS](https://github.com/maplibre/maplibre-rs)
 - maplibre-rs is a portable and performant vector maps renderer.